ROSARIES

 +

-PATER BEADS: these are not old but the same type of primitive, irregular and roughly made glass bead from Africa was traded in New France and have not changed) The cross used on this series is cast from the late 18c Europe and is available without the rosary.
+AVE BEADS: rattan and are creamier than the camera eye shows and the marks are lighter.)
+This rosary was inspired by the faithfulness of Kateri and her love for Our Lord, Jesus.
+PATER BEADS: not old but the same type of primitive, irregular and roughly made glass bead from Africa, traded in New France and have not changed) The cross used on this series is cast from the late 18c Europe and is available without the rosary.
 The rosary is made all in one loop following tradition.
-(The Ave beads are rattan and are creamier than the camera eye shows and the marks are lighter.)

 +

-All crucifixes, crosses, rosary centers and religious medals are handcast from vintage and antique pieces in sterling silver and solid bronze - note pricing may change without notice as silver prices fluctuate.
+All crucifixes, crosses, rosary centers and religious medals are available individually.
+Each handcast from vintage and antique pieces in sterling silver and solid bronze.
+See full collection at SUPPLIES above.

 all metals cast from antique pieces in sterling or solid bronze